Creative-AGH/rental_server/README.md

 - Problem with usurpation somebody whose item it is .
 - Problem with control about item flow in e.g. laboratory
 - Generate reports about item state at periodicity of time
+- Lack of management items in different places
 ---
 ## Current technology that we are using :
 - Java 17